EXPLAINER: Training limits officer’s choice for deadly force

 Officers are trained not to use “less deadly force” on individuals using deadly force themselves, said Andrew Scott, a former Boca Raton, Florida, police chief who now testifies as an expert witness in use-of-force cases.

-WHY DIDN’T THE OFFICER SHOOT AT MA’KIAH’S LEG TO STOP HER INSTEAD OF FIRING DIRECTLY AT HER CHEST?
+WHY DIDN’T THE OFFICER SHOOT AT BRYANT’S LEG TO STOP HER INSTEAD OF FIRING DIRECTLY AT HER CHEST?

 Officers are trained that when they use their gun, they must stop the threat in front of them, Woods said.
 That means aiming at a person’s center mass, the largest part of a person’s body.